EAI Faculty Resources

 Faculty should feel free to refer any student they feel would benefit from additional

-major concerns to CCN, faculty teaching in EAI courses will be asked to submit referrals
+support or resources.
+Faculty teaching in EAI courses will be asked to submit referrals

 for students exhibiting minor academic concerns such as:

 - Attendance issues – instructor has not made contact with student for 2 weeks.

 - Academic challenge – any level of academic struggle should be referred (missing assignments,

 performance on major or minor assignments, struggling with content, etc.)

 - Personal challenge – submit an EAI referral unless immediate danger to student or

 others is apparent; if this is the case, UPD should be contacted and Donna Davis with CCN should be notified.